-Edoardo Celeste is PhD candidate at the Sutherland School of Law, University College Dublin (UCD).
-In January 2018 he joined HIIG as a Fellow in the research area ‘Global Constitutionalism’.
+Edoardo Celeste is Assistant Professor in Law, Technology and Innovation at the School of Law and Government of Dublin City University.
+In 2018 he joined HIIG as a Fellow in the research area ‘Global Constitutionalism and the Internet’.

 Former Fellow: Global Constitutionalism and the Internet

 Celeste, E. (2018).
 Terms of service and bills of rights: New mechanisms of constitutionalisation in the social media environment?
 International Review of Law, Computers & Technology.
 DOI: 10.1080/13600869.2018.1475898 Publication details

 Celeste, E. (2018).
 Digital Constitutionalism: Mapping the Constitutional Response to Digital Technology’s Challenges.
 HIIG Discussion Paper Series, 2018(2).
 DOI: 10.2139/ssrn.3219905 Publication details